 5. Enable Quality of Service (QoS).

-Many networks get saturated with non-voice traffic.
-This can limit the availability of VoIP phones and access to VoIP networks.
-Schedule large data transfers outside of business hours to avoid packet prioritization concerns.
+Many networks become saturated with non-voice traffic, which can limit the availability of VoIP phones and access to VoIP networks.
+To avoid packet prioritization concerns, schedule large data transfers outside of business hours.

 Use up to 85% of the bandwidth from your ISP to give headroom for overhead.
 Cisco has advice for enhancing VoIP performance over wireless networks.
 Its recommendations can apply to many other business-grade routers.